-In the aftermath of the COVID-19 Pandemic, most organizations have adopted a hybrid model of working; with one segment of their workforce working predominantly from office and another segment working predominantly from home.
-However, there are several challenges associated with working in hybrid mode.
-Hence, one of the key HR strategies that organizations need to explore is employee recognition in a hybrid workplace to keep their employees motivated, irrespective of their actual place of work.
+In the aftermath of the COVID-19 Pandemic, many organizations have adopted a hybrid model of working; with one segment of their workforce working from home regularly.
+Hence, organizations need to explore employee recognition in a hybrid workplace to keep their employees motivated, irrespective of their place of work.

-While many organizations are adopting the hybrid model of work even after the COVID Pandemic, it is not going to be an easy task for them to keep their workforce motivated in this hybrid workplace.
+With many organizations adopting the hybrid model of work, it is not going to be an easy task for them to keep their workforce motivated in this hybrid workplace.

 Here are a few best practices of employee recognition that organizations working in a hybrid model can consider to derive the maximum benefits: